 It may have taken more than five years to roll out, but Shopify 2 is proof that good things come to those who wait.
-Even so, the shopping cart market is a tough one, and although Shopify dominates it’s clear that free open source software like Spree Commerce and really smart licenced options like LemonStand are also making a splash, alongside merchant-focused, easy to use cloud-hosted competitors like Ashop Commerce and Big Cartel.
-Still, Shopify 2 remains ahead of the curve by anticipating what you want before you realized you wanted it and still maintaining total usability.
+Although Shopify has a decisive edge in the shopping cart market, it’s clear that free/open source software like Spree Commerce and options like LemonStand are also making a splash, alongside merchant-focused, easy to use cloud-hosted competitors like Ashop Commerce and Big Cartel.
+Still, Shopify 2 remains ahead of the curve by anticipating what you want before you realized you wanted it and still maintaining user-friendliness.

-If you're looking for simplicity, great customer support, and some nice looking designs, then Shopify is the cart for you.
-They've figured out how to focus on making the core features of a shopping cart work without overextending into areas that they do not understand.
-By doing so, they've created a great product, and free'd their time up to provide exceptional customer service to their users.
+If you’re looking for simplicity, great customer support, and some nice looking designs, then Shopify is the cart for you.
+They’ve figured out how to focus on making the core features of a shopping cart work without overextending their product.
+By doing so, they’ve created a great shopping cart solution, and freed their time up to provide exceptional customer service to their users.

 That being said, Shopify is definitely not without its downsides.
 The biggest of which are these:

 - Transaction fees and add-on expenses, which price Shopify above the cost of most other shopping carts.